-Probation/Dismissal Policies for Students in the Field
+Probation/Dismissal Policies for Students in the Practicum

-Since Social Work field placements are considered an essential component of the social work student's academic preparation for social work practice, all reasons for being placed on probation or for being dismissed from the program, including unsatisfactory performance in the field, are considered to be academic reasons.
-Student behaviors that may result in probation and/or dismissal from the field and/or the program, and the student's rights during the processes of ameliorating problems, establishing probationary conditions, and dismissal, are described as follows:
+Since Social Work practicum placements are considered an essential component of the social work student's academic preparation for social work practice, all reasons for being placed on probation or for being dismissed from the program, including unsatisfactory performance in the practicum, are academic reasons.
+Student behaviors that may result in probation and/or dismissal from the practicum and/or the program, and the student's rights during the processes of ameliorating problems, establishing probationary conditions, and dismissal, are described as follows:

-Examples of student behaviors that may result in probationary status in field:
+Examples of student behaviors that may result in probationary status in practicum:

-- A pattern of resistance to field site assignments and policies, insofar as those assignments and policies do not conflict with ethical standards for professional social work. - Failure to comply with the agreed upon schedule for the field placement, except in the case of illness, emergency, or the death of someone in student's personal support system.
-In those exceptions, students must notify the field site and faculty field liaison as soon as possible of the need for absence. - Failure to notify the field instructor and, if appropriate, scheduled clients, within a reasonable time prior to any unscheduled absence. - A pattern of arriving late and/or leaving early from the field placement.

-- Failure to attend supervision on a weekly basis and/or failure to use supervision to discuss field-related issues. - Use of field placement time for work that is not field-related and/or not agreed upon with the field instructor. - Failure to demonstrate active engagement in the learning process. - Other patterns of behavior that are of mutual concern to the field instructor and faculty liaison.
+- A pattern of resistance to internship site assignments and policies, insofar as those assignments and policies do not conflict with ethical standards for professional social work. - Failure to comply with the agreed-upon schedule for the practicum placement, except in the case of illness, emergency, or the death of someone in the student's personal support system.
+In those exceptions, students must notify the internship site and faculty practicum liaison as soon as possible of the need for absence. - Failure to notify the practicum instructor and, if appropriate, scheduled clients, within a reasonable time before any unscheduled absence. - A pattern of arriving late and/or leaving early from the practicum placement. - Failure to attend supervision every week and/or failure to use supervision to discuss practicum-related issues. - Use of practicum placement time for work that is not practicum-related and/or not agreed upon with the practicum instructor. - Failure to demonstrate active engagement in the learning process. - Other patterns of behavior that are of mutual concern to the practicum instructor and faculty liaison.

-Examples of student behaviors that may result in dismissal from the field:
+Examples of student behaviors that may result in dismissal from the practicum:

 - Serious or repeated violation of social work ethics as outlined in the NASW Code of Ethics. - Breaking a law in an agency-related matter or conviction of a felony during the practicum year.
-(If it is discovered while the student is in the field that the student has failed to disclose a prior criminal conviction or open criminal case at the time of application or a conviction that occurs during the placement, this may also be considered grounds for dismissal.) - Evidence of chemical dependence or substance abuse while enrolled in the social work program. - A serious breach of a field site's policy. - Falsifying time sheets or other field placement records or reports. - A consistently resistant or hostile attitude toward learning or supervision. - An unwillingness or inability to carry out appropriate assignments in the field placement. - Behavior that is emotionally or physically dangerous to agency clients, staff, or other students. - Failure to achieve a passing grade in the Social Work Practicum.
+(If it is discovered while the student is in their practicum that the student has failed to disclose a prior criminal conviction or open criminal case at the time of application or a conviction that occurs during the placement, this may also be considered grounds for dismissal.)

+- Evidence of chemical dependence or substance abuse while enrolled in the social work program. - A serious breach of an internship site's policy. - Falsifying time sheets or other practicum placement records or reports. - A consistently resistant or hostile attitude toward learning or supervision. - An unwillingness or inability to carry out appropriate assignments in the practicum placement. - Behavior that is emotionally or physically dangerous to agency clients, staff, or other students. - Failure to achieve a passing grade in the Social Work Practicum.

-Student rights and responsibilities concerning probationary status in field and/or dismissal from field are discussed earlier in this section of the manual under Identification and Resolution of Difficulties that Arise in the Field.
+Student rights and responsibilities concerning probationary status in practicum and/or dismissal from practicum are discussed earlier in this section of the manual under Identification and Resolution of Difficulties that Arise in the Practicum.
 Additional information is also provided in the MSW Program Manual.

-Evaluation of the Student by the Field Instructor
+Evaluation of the Student by the Practicum Instructor